AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Classic and Collectible Vehicle Insurance

 Rather than insure your truck’s worth based on its Blue Book value, Liberty Mutual will work with you to determine an agreed-upon value for the vehicle, weighing factors like age, condition, and rarity.
 The higher the value, the more your policy will cover.
-If you continue to put money into working into your truck or restoring it, you can work together to increase that agreed-up value.
+If you continue to put money into working on your truck or restoring it, you can work together to increase that agreed-upon value.

 Loyal Customers Save on Deductibles

 Liberty Mutual offers a deductible fund, allowing you to save on your deductible each year that you continue to insure your vehicle or vehicles with the company.
-How does it work?
 Each year, you’ll pay $30 in addition to your annual premium.
 That extra money goes into your deductible fund.
 Liberty Mutual will contribute an additional $70 for a total of $100.

-Liberty Mutual will then lower your auto insurance deductible by $100 every year that you stay enrolled with the company.
-If you’re ever involved in a claim, these savings will reduce the balance you will need to pay out-of-pocket before your coverage kicks in.
+Liberty Mutual will then lower your deductible by $100 every year that you stay enrolled with the company.
+If you’re ever involved in a claim, these savings will reduce the balance you will need to pay out of pocket before your coverage kicks in.

 Methodology